-When it comes to describing our ancestors, we need to use words that will help our family pick out their ancestor in photos or in a list of names that might mean little without mental images based on physical descriptions.
+When it comes to describing our ancestors, we need to use words to help our family pick out their ancestors in photos or in a list of names that might mean little without mental images based on physical descriptions.

 When describing facial features, start with the easiest to describe first – eye color.
 Whenever possible, don’t settle for dull words like blue and brown.
 Be more specific.